Life As a Medical Scientist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 120,000 jobs for Medical Scientist in 2016.
+In 2016, there was an estimated number of 120,000 jobs in the United States for Medical Scientist.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Medical Scientist by 2026.
 The BLS estimates 12,100 yearly job openings in this field.

 The states with the most job growth for Medical Scientist are Utah, Nevada, and Florida.
 Watch out if you plan on working in Illinois, Oklahoma, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Medical Scientist

 The average yearly salary of a Medical Scientist ranges between $46,810 and $156,980.

 Medical Scientists who work in New Jersey, Connecticut, or Delaware, make the highest salaries.

 How much do Medical Scientists make in each U.S. state?